 All Saints’ Day remained on Anglican and on some Lutheran calendars.
 The reformers were also concerned, of course, about the cult of the saints.
 So they taught that we shouldn’t pray to the saints, but they affirmed that the saints pray for us.
 So we could sing the litany of the saints in which we ask the various saints by name to “pray for us.”
-As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead and at the last judgment are covered by the righteousness of Christ.
+As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead.
+At the last judgment all the baptized are covered by the righteousness of Christ.
 So we may pray for the faithful departed, reminding God to remember them and his promise given to them in Holy Baptism.

 In modern Protestant practice All Saints’ Day has actually absorbed the function of All Souls’ Day by providing an opportunity to remember the faithful departed in the parish family.
 Long lists of names are included in the intercessions.
 Candles are lighted as their names are read.
 This is much more an all souls practice than an all saints practice.

 I also promoted this practice when I was a parish pastor.
 But it has had the unintended and unfortunate consequence of overshadowing the jubilant celebration of all the saints in light—of joining our praise with that of “the glorious company of apostles,” “the noble fellowship of prophets,” “the white robed army of martyrs” who are itemized in the great canticle Te Deum laudamus (“We praise you, O God”).